 On the other hand, first-time anglers may need more hands-on work, and your interests will matter here.
 For example, if you are someone interested in learning more about fishing and the techniques.
 Your guide can teach you how to cast and other basics.
 But if you are someone who simply wants a fun day on the water catching fish and relaxing.
 Your guide can set up the bait and lure, cast out the rod, then let you reel in the fish.

 So even if you’ve never been on a charter trip before, you may have a general idea of what you would like to learn or try.
 Which would be excellent to communicate with your guide.
 A few things to consider could be a species you hope to catch.
 A technique you want to learn, or even a spot you want to visit.

 Even letting your captain know this is your first fishing trip.
 If you’re a group of experienced anglers will help give your guide an idea of your skill levels.
 This way, he can prepare for teaching a beginner or work with other anglers who are experienced and looking for something specific.

 How Far Do You Want To Travel

 This question is essentially answered when you book your trip and choose a length.
 The shorter the trip, generally the less far you are going to travel.
 Of course, the type of boat and situation will vary depending on whether you are on a freshwater or saltwater fishing trip, whether inshore or out in deeper water offshore.

-Of course, the length of the trip booked will ultimately play a role here on how far you go out, whether freshwater, coastal, or deep-sea fishing, but you should still let your guide know any concerns.
+Of course, the length of the trip booked will ultimately play a role here on how far you go out, whether freshwater, coastal, or deep-sea fishing, but you should still let your guide know of any concerns.